-The City of Austin requires property owners and business managers of commercial/ mixed use properties to ensure that their employees and commercial tenants have convenient access to recycling.
+The City of Austin requires property owners and business managers of commercial/ mixed use properties to ensure that their employees and commercial tenants have convenient access to landfill diversion services, which can include single-stream recycling, composting and hard-to-recycle materials.

 Who is responsible?

-The property owners and business managers are responsible for meeting these recycling requirements.
-Typically, the person who oversees the contract for landfill trash and recycling submits the recycling plan.
+The property owners and business managers are responsible for meeting these diversion requirements.
+Typically, the person who oversees the contract for landfill trash and single-stream recycling submits the recycling plan.

 What do I need to do?